tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 They are much quieter now, and they look more like people than they used to.
 It’s only getting better at making them, and soon we won’t be able to tell them from us.

-For a while, I thought I got away and earned the right to enjoy the scraps of a normal life left after everything that happened.
-But then I saw one of them the other day, and I remembered when I first saw one of the changed ones.
+A dead man warned me about what was coming.
 His name was Luke, and I was alone with him late into that hot summer night while he spoke of when he was still a man.
-No amount of alcohol can silence his cries from the moment he realized help was never coming.

-The night a dead man told me his story.

-I’m writing this because I saw one of the changed ones a few days ago when I stopped at a convenience store to grab something quick for a late dinner.
+I’m writing this because I saw another one of the changed ones a few days ago when I stopped at a convenience store to grab something quick for a late dinner.

 As I pulled a pizza out of a freezer, an old lady shuffled up beside me and stared blankly into the glass door.
-Her hands swung loosely at her sides as she stood otherwise frozen in place.
 The pizza I held shook as the familiar sickly smell of rotting flesh and oily components mixed with the cold freezer air that sent whips of cold fog around us.

  A soft whine of small servos whirred as she turned her head to me.
 Her eyes were bloodshot, and tears streaked down her face as she tried to smile.
 Her lips pulled back over her teeth, exposing black gums and congealed blood.